MicrosoftDocs/win32/desktop-src/IndexSrv/adding-a-hit-highlighting-link-to-a-results-page.md

 ---
-title: Adding a Hit-Highlighting Link to a Results Page
+Description: Adding a Hit-Highlighting Link to a Results Page ms.assetid: e1a9a89c-0528-463a-9f78-1d5e9adf781b
-description: Adding a Hit-Highlighting Link to a Results Page ms.assetid: e1a9a89c-0528-463a-9f78-1d5e9adf781b ms.technology: desktop ms.prod: windows ms.author: windowssdkdev
+title: Adding a Hit-Highlighting Link to a Results Page ms.technology: desktop ms.prod: windows ms.author: windowssdkdev